Children First in collaboration with Dulwich Centre Foundation present

 The participants can opt for either of the two courses:

-- One Year Program in Narrative Therapy – as described in the programme above
+- One Year Program in Narrative Therapy & Community Work

-- Diploma in Narrative Therapy and Community Work – The course work and the duration are same as described for the One Year Program.
-Except, those who successfully complete an optional extra certification module will then be eligible for recognition of prior learning for one subject (i.e., they will be exempted from one subject out of 3 subjects) of the Master of Narrative Therapy and Community Work (run in partnership between Dulwich Centre and University of Melbourne).
+- Diploma in Narrative Therapy & Community Work- The course work and the duration are the same as described for the one-year course.
+Additionally, those who successfully complete the Diploma will then be eligible for recognition of prior learning for one subject (i.e., they will be exempted from one subject out of 3 subjects) of the Master of Narrative Therapy and Community Work from the University of Melbourne (more details later)

 Diploma participants will get additional training and supervision:

-- Writing a 5000-word project about how the participants have used narrative practice in their work over the year.
-The aim of this project is to support practitioners to be able to strengthen and be more skilled in using the narrative ideas and narrative practices in their own context.
+- Write a 5000-word project about how the participants have used narrative practice in their work over the years.
+The aim of this project is to support practitioners to be able to strengthen and be more skilled in using the narrative ideas and practices in their own context creatively.

 TRAINING DATES